|

 Neverland would do the same for Michael Jackson.”

-But he warned that Jackson’s high name recognition could fade in
+But he warned that Jackson’s high name recognition could

 the future.
-He suggests Colony develop Neverland as a short-term
+He suggests Colony develop Neverland as a

-attraction under the premise that if attendance diminishes, the company
+attraction under the premise that if attendance diminishes,

 could sell it to a private fan as originally planned before